amanangira/blog/content/posts/go-concurrency/sync-package/three-channel-and-select.md

 ### Go Concurrency 1.3 - Sync Package | Channels & Select
 #### Channels
-While these can be used to synchronise memory access, they are best used to communicate information between go routines.
+While these can be used to synchronise memory access they are best used to communicate information between goroutines.
 One of the main advantage that channels offer is composition.
-Different parts of your program don't have to require the information about each other, only a reference to a channel can be used to pass information around.
+Different parts of your program don't have to know about the inner workings of each other, only a reference to a channel can be used to pass information around.
 Channels can be declared only for unidirectional data flow support as well i.e. a channel that could only receive or send data.

 ```Go